 Yep, the machine told them to set it to the factory spec… which was the wrong spec to use in our opinion as I mentioned above.
 We knew as soon as we hooked the gauges to it what the problem was.
 They had set it perfectly to the factory specs which ruined the front tires repeatedly.

-We set the vehicle to the specs we’ve been setting Chevy’s to for over 30 years and everybody lived happily ever after.
-We know because we saw this same vehicle a couple of years later and the tires were wearing nice and even as we knew they would from our custom settings.
+We set the vehicle to the specs we’ve been setting Chevy’s to for over 30 years and solved the problem.
+We know because we saw this same vehicle a couple of years later and the tires were wearing perfectly as we knew they would from our custom alignment settings.
 Their customer was originally our customer before he bought the new van from them and after it was out of warranty he came back to us for his services.

 One final thought I’ll add to this, I own a great calculator… but that doesn’t make me an accountant.
 Wheel aligners don’t align vehicles, people do.
 So the shop you choose to do your alignment can make all the difference because it always comes down to the tech doing the alignment, not the equipment they are using.
-With over 30 years alignment experience, we can handle all of your wheel alignment needs.
+With over 36 years alignment experience, we can handle most alignment problems.

 How can you tell if you need an alignment?